infobip/mobile-messaging-flutter-plugin/README.md

   </details>

-  - Configure your project to support Push Notification as described in item 2 of [iOS integration quick start guide](https://github.com/infobip/mobile-messaging-sdk-ios#quick-start-guide)
+      3. Configure your project to support Push Notification as described in item 2 of [iOS integration quick start guide](https://github.com/infobip/mobile-messaging-sdk-ios#quick-start-guide)
+      4. [Integrate Notification Service Extension](https://github.com/infobip/mobile-messaging-flutter-plugin/wiki/Delivery-improvements-and-rich-content-notifications) into your app in order to obtain:
+          - more accurate processing of messages and delivery stats
+          - support of rich notifications on the lock screen
   5. Use plugin at yours dart code:
   ```dart
   import 'package:infobip_mobilemessaging/infobip_mobilemessaging.dart';